 When you publish a multi-language website, you will want to make sure people are seeing the correct pages for their location.

 Hreflang tags are small elements in your page source code used to tell search engines about pages that are similar in content but targeting different languages.
-The hreflang attribute (also referred to as rel="alternate" hreflang="x") tells search engines bots which language you are using on a specific page.
+The hreflang attribute (also referred to as rel="alternate" hreflang="x") tells search engine bots which language you are using on a specific page.

 There are two ways of marking such pages:

-- Content with regional variations like en-us and en-gb.
+- Content with regional variations like en-us and en-GB.

 - Content in different languages like en, de, or fr.